-- The smallest seahorse is tinier than a postage stamp.
+- The smallest seahorse is as big as a postage stamp.

-- When an octopus is threatened, it shoots a cloud of black ink.
+- When an octopus is threatened, it shoots out a cloud of dark ink.

-- Dolphins and whales live in water but cannot breathe underwater as they do not have gills.
+- Dolphins and whales cannot breathe underwater due to the lack of gills.

-- Sea turtles and crocodiles remove excess salt from their bodies through their eyes, which is why they look like they are crying.
+- Crocodiles remove excess salt from their bodies through their eyes.

-This information on various aquatic animals will keep your child captivated.
-If your child shows an interest in animals and other creatures of the world, he is a nature smart kid.
-To enhance this ‘smart’ as well as identify your little one’s other inclinations, introduce him to activity boxes designed for kids.
-Let him master his skills by means of fun!
+Bookmark this article so that you can revisit whenever you wish to!
+If your child shows an interest in nature and animals, he is ‘Nature Smart’.
+To enhance this ‘Smart’ as well as identify your little one’s other interests, introduce him to activity boxes designed for kids.
+Let him master his skills through fun activities!